oskar2517/vfd-tube-calculator/README.md

     </tr>
 </table>

 After assembling the main PCB, I mounted it to the case and connected the tubes.
+I put 5mm PCB standoffs between the 3D printed backplate and the case so that the keys would not stick out too much.
 I later added a switch, a charge controller and a 21700 lithium battery that would allow me to use the calculator portably.

 <table>
     <tr>